 Partap, S. A. Kumar, N. K. Sharma, and K. K. Jha.
 2012.
 "Luffa Cylindrica: An important medicinal plant."
 J. Nat.
 Prod.
 Plant Resour.
 2 (1):127–134.

-Proximate compositions and mineral composition of raw and defatted Luffa cylindrial flour.
+Proximate compositions and mineral compositions of raw and defatted Luffa cylindrial flour.